 Courtesy of Bet Burger

-Although it appears a bit tricky and hard to navigate, with plenty of practice and patience you’ll be well on your way to mastering this market.
+Although it appears a bit tricky and hard to understand how the European handicap works, with plenty of practice and patience you’ll be well on your way to mastering this market.

 The lines offered are typically decimal numbers like -0.5, +0.5, -1.5, +1.5, -2.5 and +2.5, with these half goal handicaps frequently used along with quarter goal handicaps.

-Whole goals markets are also available such as -1, +1, -2 and +2.
-In there cases if you select a -1, your team is required to win by two goals or more for you to win.
-But if they only win by one, it’s called a push and you get your stake refunded.
+Whole goal markets are also available such as -1, +1, -2 and +2.
+In these cases if you select a -1, your team is required to win by two goals or more for you to win.
+But if they only win by one, it’s called a “push” and you get your stake refunded.

 Courtesy of Smarkets betting

 To conclude, whether you’re betting on European or Asian Handicap for any sports events, make sure to use the right online bookmaker.
 You should also do more research and read betting guides and take your time learning the ins and outs of each method and handicap offers.

 Log in with VOdds sports trading platform if you want to test out these betting markets for your football, basketball, or tennis betting.
 If you don’t have an account yet, feel free to sign up and grab our betting promotions!